top of page

 EXECUTIVE DIRECTOR

-Pam is the founder and volunteer executive director of GROW, Canada’s first community food literacy centre.
-Her calling to positively impact others through food literacy has grown from a seed of inspiration into a national crusade.
-Since emigrating from Switzerland in 2001, she has utilized her unique skill set as a farmer, teacher, researcher, and community advocate to improve the systemic barriers low-income Canadians face when accessing good food.
+Dr. Pam Farrell is the visionary founder and Executive Director of GROW, Canada's pioneering community food literacy centre located in Niagara Falls, Canada.
+Driven by a deep commitment to effecting positive change through food literacy, her journey from a seed of inspiration into a national crusade has been transformative.
+Emigrating from Switzerland to Canada in 2001, Pam has harnessed her diverse background as a farmer, teacher, researcher, and community advocate to confront the systemic barriers that hinder low-income Canadians' access to nourishing food.

 Pam Farrell